django-json-api/django-rest-framework-json-api/docs/usage.md

 ## Generating an OpenAPI Specification (OAS) 3.0 schema document

+---

+**Deprecation notice:**

+REST framework's built-in support for generating OpenAPI schemas is **deprecated** in favor of 3rd party packages that can provide this functionality instead.
+Therefore we have also deprecated the schema support in Django REST framework JSON:API.
+The built-in support will be retired over the next releases.

+As a full-fledged replacement, we recommend the [drf-spectacular-json-api] package.

+---

 DRF has a [OAS schema functionality](https://www.django-rest-framework.org/api-guide/schemas/) to generate an [OAS 3.0 schema](https://www.openapis.org/) as a YAML or JSON file.